-The light at high latitudes and altitude
+The light at high latitudes and altitude can be very

-can be very bright and dazzling, especially when it reflects off snow and
+bright and dazzling, especially when it reflects off snow and

-ice, bathing you in a sea of ultra
+ice, bathing you in a sea of ultra violet rays.

-We can't see these uv rays and so aware of them in the way we are of visible light, It is possible to become sunburnt or get snow-blindness on a cloudy day if you don't protect your eyes properly.
-Fortunately technology and fashions have progressed since the first snow goggles as modeled by the gent above were developed.
-His are made of bone, though other similar Inuit designs were wooden or made of antlers, a simple slit reduces the amount of light and blowing snow getting through.
+We can't see these uv rays and so are aware of them in the way we are of visible light, It is possible to become sunburnt or get snow-blindness on a cloudy day if you don't protect your eyes properly.
+Fortunately technology and fashions have progressed since the first snow goggles as modeled by the gent to the right were developed.
+His are made of bone, though other similar Inuit designs were made from wood or antlers, a simple slit reduces the amount of light and blowing snow getting through.

 Goggles are more effective than sunglasses as they prevent light from creeping in behind the lenses, they prevent the snow piling in if you suddenly contact it more closely than you anticipated or if it starts to snow and blow.
 They are better with a helmet than glasses and contribute to full face protection in the coldest conditions.

-Modern goggle features:
+Modern goggle features

 Changeable lenses - two lenses with your goggles are recommended (see below) many goggles make changing lenses easy to do should conditions change when you are out, allowing flexibility for minimal weight/volume in carrying the extra option.